18F/micropurchase/docs/deployment.md

   you must update *all* keys for that service.
 On update, Cloud Foundry removes all previous keys and values from the user-provided service being updated.

-1. If the environment variable is accessed via an outside service, you may not be able to a access it via a `Credentials` class.
-This is the case with New Relic, where New Relic expects certain environment variables to be present so we cannot simply create a `NewRelicCredentials` class and use class methods on that class to access sensitive keys.
-To address that case, we set up a user-provided service as described above and manually set the environment variable via `config/load_cf_env.rb`.

 ### To deploy a new instance of the app

 Create the app (it's ok if the deploy fails):